-It can be seen that the time-evolution of expectation values can be reconstructed with the same procedure.
+It can be seen that the time evolution of expectation values can be reconstructed with the same procedure.
 Therefore, simulation of open quantum systems can be achieved with this method.
 In the main text, we used this relation to reconstruct the dynamical process of the dissipative quantum $XY$ model.